-On the last day of the scheduled review, the Department's review team will conduct a meeting to discuss the next steps in the review process with the educational agency's cross-functional team.
-This meeting will be approximately 60 minutes.
+After the review activities have been completed, the Department's review team will conduct a meeting to discuss the next steps in the review process with the educational agency's cross-functional team.
+This meeting will not exceed 60 minutes.
 The purpose of the meeting is to address the following:

-- A review of overarching themes from record reviews, interviews, IEP verifications, and parent input - Additional documentation or data, if needed - Discussion of timelines of the post-review activities
+- A review of overarching themes from record reviews, interviews, IEP verifications and parent input - Additional documentation or data, if needed - An explanation of what will be included in the educational agency's summary report - Discussion of timelines of the post-review activities